USAJOBS/help-center/faq/application/documents/resume/what-to-include.md

 * The Federal Government does have a standard job application.
 Your resume is your application.
 * Hiring agencies use the job announcement to describe the job and list the required qualifications and responsibilities.
-* After applying, the hiring agency uses the inforamtion in your resume to verify if you have the required qualifications stated in the job announcement.
+* After applying, the hiring agency uses the information in your resume to verify if you have the required qualifications stated in the job announcement.
-* Once the hiring agency has determined who is qualifed, they may use other assessments such as interviews or testing to determine the best qualified applications.
+* Once the hiring agency has determined who is qualified, they may use other assessments such as interviews or testing to determine the best qualified applications.

 [Learn more about the federal hiring process](../../application/process/).